- Program Description

 Program Description

-The Laboratory Technician program is offered by Mohawk College of Applied Arts and Technology in Hamilton in partnership with The Michener Institute of Education at UHN (opens in new window) in Toronto.
+The Laboratory Technician program is offered by Mohawk College of Applied Arts and Technology in Hamilton, with two laboratory courses conducted at Anderson College, also in Hamilton.
 The role of the Medical Laboratory Technician includes specimen collection, performing ECG, positioning Holter monitors and processing specimens.

 The didactic/theory components of this program are offered as a series of online courses.
 While you are working on your theory courses, an introduction to laboratory skills takes place through the Laboratory Basics Workshop (offered in person at Mohawk College).
-Upon successful completion of these courses, you will gain further practical skills in the courses Clinical Behavioural Science, Clinical Skills, and Clinical Experience 1 (offered at the Michener Institute).
-Upon successful completion of the Michener Institute courses, you will consolidate your skills in a 4-week, full time, unpaid, clinical placement administered through Mohawk College.
+Upon successful completion of these courses, you will gain further practical skills through two laboratory courses (offered at Anderson College).
+Upon successful completion of the Anderson courses, you will consolidate your skills in a 4-week, full time, unpaid, clinical placement administered through Mohawk College.

 Program Highlights